vdud/code-of-design/posts/what-is-svelte-and-how-to-get-started-with-sveltekit/what-is-svelte-and-how-to-get-started-with-sveltekit.md

 To set up a new SvelteKit project, follow these step-by-step instructions:

+### Installation

-1. Installation: Ensure that you have Node.js (version 12.x or higher) installed on your system.
+Ensure that you have Node.js (version 12.x or higher) installed on your system.
 Open a terminal or command prompt, and run the following command to install the SvelteKit package globally:

 ```
 npm install -g create-svelte@next
 ```

-2. Create a new SvelteKit project: Use the `create-svelte` command to create a new SvelteKit project, replacing `my-sveltekit-app` with your desired project name:
+### Create a new SvelteKit project

+Use the `create-svelte` command to create a new SvelteKit project, replacing `my-sveltekit-app` with your desired project name:

 ```
 create-svelte my-sveltekit-app